-This article will discuss “blood pressure” in all of the following sections:
+This article will discuss blood pressure in the following sections:

 - The definition of blood pressure

 - Measuring blood pressure

 - Blood pressure medication treatments

 In today’s fast-paced society, we are continually confronted with the issue of high blood pressure.
 According to the Center for Disease Control (CDC), 1 out of every 3 adults has high blood pressure, putting people at greater risk for heart disease and stroke, which are leading causes of death in the United States.
 It is therefore of utmost importance to understand the role blood pressure plays in one’s health and be aware of what numbers fall within the normal blood pressure range.
 We will also give helpful tips on how to maintain a healthy blood pressure, so that readers can lower their chances of developing life-threatening illnesses.

 Blood pressure is simply defined as the pressure blood exerts on the walls of blood vessels.
 This is usually referred to as the flow of blood in the arteries, also known as arterial blood pressure, and it depends on the following factors: